dice-group/NL2LS/README.md

----
-title: NL2LS: LLM-based Automatic Linking of Knowledge Graphs
-description: Automating Link Specification Generation from Natural Language using Large Language Models
----

 # NL2LS: LLM-based Automatic Linking of Knowledge Graphs
+### Automating Link Specification Generation from Natural Language using Large Language Models

 Can large language models (LLMs) recognize link specifications (LS)?
 We hypothesize that LS can be considered a low-resource language.